Hector Guimard Metro entrance

 Photo: Wikimedia, Public domain.

-The Auditorium Theatre is a music and performance venue located in the Auditorium Building at 50 E. Ida B. Wells Drive in Chicago, Illinois.
-Inspired by the Richardsonian Romanesque Style of architect Henry Hobson Richardson, the building was designed by Dankmar Adler and Louis Sullivan and completed in 1889.
+The Auditorium Theatre is a music and performance venue in the Auditorium Building at 50 E. Ida B. Wells Drive in Chicago, Illinois.
+Inspired by the Richardsonian Romanesque style of architect Henry Hobson Richardson, the building was designed by Dankmar Adler and Louis Sullivan and completed in 1889.
 Auditorium Theatre is situated 500 feet southwest of Hector Guimard Metro entrance.

 Places in the Area

-Nearby places include Printer’s Row and Loop.
+Nearby places include Printers Row and Jewelers Row District.

-Printer’s Row
+Printers Row

 Neighborhood